Mark has a new book out on the subject with a Biblical perspective and below is a video where he speaks out about it.

 "Performance Artist"

-this kind of stuff is why I keep saying the historic meaning of the word evangelical will probably never be recovered.
+See, this kind of stuff is why I keep saying the historic meaning of the word evangelical will probably never be recovered.
 (You might want to read The Boston Globe's religion section and then come back here.
 The rest of this post will be more relevant if you have the full context.)
 I do agree with Rob Bell about one thing.
 (Quick.
 Somebody wash my mouth out with soap.
 Please.)
-He's right when he points out that the way the secular media usually employ the term evangelical—as a synonym for religious right-wing politicos—is a misnomer.
+He'sright when he points out that the way the secular media usually employ the term evangelical—as a synonym for religious right-wing politicos—is a misnomer.
 Bell says, "For many, the word has nothing to do with a spiritual context."
 Well, yeah, OK.
 I suppose that's part of the problem.
 More precisely, the term evangelical has been systematically evacuated of any reference to its historic doctrinal roots.
 People today therefore feel free to assign it any meaning they fancy—religious or non-religious.
 Practically everyone in the world of popular religion now claims to be "evangelical" in one sense or another.
 That includes not only old-line Moral Majority types who think the Republican Party agenda is gospel truth; hip middle-class Willow Creekers who couldn't care less about either doctrine or politics but just want to be entertained; crypto-Socinians like Bell and McLaren; crass socialists like Jim Wallis and Sojourners; heavily politicized left-wing wingnuts who think Tony Jones, Doug Pagitt, and Al Franken are all good medicine—or whatever.
 In fact, listen to Bell's own cockamamie claim about what the term properly describes:

 "I embrace the term evangelical, if by that we mean a belief that we together can actually work for change in the world, caring for the environment, extending to the poor generosity and kindness, a hopeful outlook.
 That's a beautiful sort of thing."